The Bible and Schizophrenia

 Schizophrenia is a severe mental disorder characterized by delusions, hallucinations, disorganized thinking, and impaired functioning.
 Persons with schizophrenia may struggle to distinguish between reality and their distorted perceptions.

-One person in the Bible whose behavior fits this description is Nebuchadnezzar, the king of Babylon.
-In chapter four of Daniel, the king himself writes an autobiographical account of an extended episode that many have described as schizophrenic.
+One person in the Bible whose behavior fits a schizophrenia diagnosis is Nebuchadnezzar, the king of Babylon.
+In chapter four of Daniel, the king himself writes an autobiographical account of an extended episode.
 He was the most powerful ruler in the world, but pride became his downfall.
 Let’s take a closer look at his mental condition.

 Nebuchadnezzar's thoughts were delusional.
 He declared, “Is not this the great Babylon I have built as the royal residence, by my mighty power and for the glory of my majesty” (4:30)?
 This bold statement from Nebuchadnezzar is incredible in scope.
 Babylon was massive and the most powerful empire in the world during its time.
 The king came to believe he was responsible for that power, wealth, and fame.
 He held firmly to it, even when the prophet Daniel warned, “Your Majesty, be pleased to accept my advice: Renounce your sins by doing what is right, and your wickedness by being kind to the oppressed.
 It may be that then your prosperity will continue” (v.27).
 He was so fixed on these grandiose thoughts that he clung to them despite what came next.